w3c-fedid/FedCM/README.md

 Because these general purpose primitives can be used for an open ended number of use cases (again, notably, by design), browsers have to apply policies that capture the **lowest common denominator** of abuse, at best applying cumbersome permissions (e.g. popup blockers) and at worst entirely blocking them (for example, [here](https://github.com/michaelkleber/privacy-model)).

 Over the years, as these low level primitives get abused, browsers intervene and federation adjusts itself.
-For example, popup blocks became common and federation had to adjust itself to work in a world where popups blockers were widely deployed:
+For example, popup blockers became common and federation had to adjust itself to work in a world where popups blockers were widely deployed:

 ![](static/mock11.svg)

 The challenge, now more than ever, is that some of these low level primitives are getting increasingly abused to allow users on the web to be tracked.
-So, as a result, browsers are applying strictier and stricter policies around them.
+So, as a result, browsers are applying stricter and stricter policies around them.

 If browsers are applying stricter policies around them, and assuming that federation is safer than usernames/passwords, how do we keep identity federation around?